An experimental yoga and arts collective exploring the sacred and the silly.

 Community Safeguarding

-Shruti is not a replacement for professional therapy or trained gender‑identity services.
+Shruti is not a replacement for professional therapy and for queer folks, not a replacement for professional gender therapy.
 Our community agreements include respect for others, optional cameras during online events, and not pressuring others to adopt labels.
 We will never contact your employers/families, or share your personal data.

 Shruti is an affirming space for trans, non-binary, and gender-diverse people.
 We are not a forum for debating the validity of trans identities.
 Our team includes trans+ and non-binary facilitators, and we are committed to creating a respectful, inclusive community.